pelias/documentation/addresses.md

 }
 ```

-With an accuracy of point and an exact match, the confidence score is closer to 1, and you will see fewer results in the response.
+With an accuracy of point and an exact match, the confidence score is closer to 1.
 The confidence value decreases when centroid accuracy and a fallback match occurs.
-When that happens, you may see multiple results appear so you can choose the one you intended.
+When that happens, multiple results may be returned so you can choose the one you intended.

 ## Partial matches and fallbacks